tamirscherf/Rat_features_extraction/README.md

 ## Nets Architectures
 **Two architectures were tested, a ResNet model and a custom CNN model.
 The ResNet model was eventually chosen due to slightly better results.
 Both models were trained with ADAM optimizer.**
 ### ResNet
-The main branch of the net contains 5 sections for a net trained for 50x50 pixel input image, and 6 sections for a net trained for 100x100 pixel images(information about the differenst input image sizes on the main README).
+The main branch of the net contains 5 sections for a net trained for 50x50 pixel input image, and 6 sections for a net trained for 100x100 pixel images.
+The net width is 24.
 - The first section contains the image input layer and initial convolution layer.
 - Afterwards there are 3 / 4 convolutional layers, with downsampling the spatial dimensions by a factor of 2.
 - A final section with global average pooling, fully connected layer and my own implemented regression layer.